fiskhest/sxhkd-helper-menu/README.md

 The output is tabulated so that the columns descriptions are neatly aligned and easy to interpret.

-This output can be piped to tools such as rofi or dmenu for further processing.

-Doing this with a program like rofi allows for powerful searching of hotkeys on the system.
+This output can be piped to tools such as fzf or rofi for further processing, enabling powerful and easy searching of hotkeys on the system.

 By running `python hkhelper.py --exec`, you can execute a command associated with a keybinding.
 For instance, from the above configuration `super + w` is bound to closing a window.
 Therefore, executing the following will close a window, as expected: